Men Who Abuse Their Partners Have More Children, Controversial Study Finds

 The new study was conducted by scientists from the University of Toulouse, France.
 They interviewed 105 women from an indigenous culture called the Tsimane people who live in lowland Bolivia, according to the Daily Mail.
 This group of women also have no access to contraception.

 From the results of the women surveyed, scientists discovered that of those women who were abused by their spouses, there was a higher instance of children born into the union.
-This led scientists to conclude that there might be an evolutionary link between spousal abuse and the number of children that are born.
+This led scientists to conclude that there might be an evolutionary link between familial violence and the number of children that are born.
 According to the study, 85 of the 105 women interviewed had been the victim of spousal abuse.
 The survey also found that women were more likely to give birth within one year of being abused by their partner.

 These results suggest that more children are born to men who are abusive towards their partners than those who aren’t.
-Therefore, the scientists involved suggest that “domestic violence may have evolved because it benefits men.”
-Another implication of this controversial study is that men who abuse or rape their partners pass on that predisposition to their children, thus, perpetuating the problem of domestic abuse.
+The Daily Mail’s story suggests that “domestic violence may have evolved because it benefits men”; [Editor’s note: these sentiments were not expressed by the study’s authors, who have have strongly advocated against such an interpretation].

 Anthropologist Dr. Elizabeth Pillsworth, who is a researcher at California State University and was not involved in the study, agrees with these findings.